 Under Henderson, Sounders FC achieved instant success from the start, which carried over to one of the best seasons in MLS history in 2014.
 Seattle became the first MLS club to win three-consecutive Lamar Hunt U.S. Open Cup titles (2009, 2010, 2011) and advanced to a fourth straight final in 2012.
-Seattle also became the first MLS expansion team since the league began expanding in 2005 to reach the playoffs in each of its first six seasons.
+Seattle also became the first MLS expansion team since the league began expanding in 2005 to reach the play-offs in each of its first six seasons.
 In 2014, the club took home another U.S. Open title and its first Supporters’ Shield.

-Since 2009, Sounders FC players have been selected to the MLS All-Star team 18 times, including DeAndre Yedlin in 2013 – the first rookie to receive the honor since 2005.
-Henderson has also helped bring some of the world’s top talent to MLS in U.S. National Team Captain Clint Dempsey, and MLS Newcomers of the Year Fredy Montero (2009) and Mauro Rosales (2011).
-Henderson also brought in one of the league’s premier midfielders in four-time team MVP Osvaldo Alonso, and has continued to develop local talent with the signings of Lamar Neagle and Homegrown Players like Aaron Kovar and Victor Mansaray.
+Since 2009, Sounders FC players have been selected to the MLS All-Star team 21 times, including DeAndre Yedlin in 2013 – the first rookie to receive the honor since 2005.
+Henderson has also helped bring some of the world’s top talent to MLS in former U.S. National Team Captain Clint Dempsey, and MLS Newcomers of the Year Fredy Montero (2009) and Mauro Rosales (2011).
+Henderson also brought in one of the league’s premier midfielders in four-time team MVP Osvaldo Alonso, and has continued to develop local talent with the signings of Lamar Neagle and Homegrown Players like Aaron Kovar and Victor Mansaray..

 Henderson is regarded as one of the most successful players ever produced by the state of Washington, having represented the U.S. at the international level 79 times and winning championships in both MLS and the NCAA.
-An MLS original, Henderson played 11 seasons for five teams.
+An MLS origi- nal, Henderson played 11 seasons for five teams.
 Upon his retirement following the 2006 season, he was the league record-holder in four categories, including career games played and started.
-Henderson still shares the MLS single-game assist record (four assists for Kansas City in 1999) and his 80 regular season assists is No. 10 all-time.
+Henderson still shares the MLS single-game assist record (four assists for Kansas City in 1999) and his 80 regular-season assists is No. 10 all-time.
 He finished his career with 51 goals.
 Henderson joined Seattle after spending the 2007 season as an assistant coach for Kansas City.
 Henderson began his MLS career with Colorado for their inaugural season in 1996 and he would play six full seasons for the Rapids with five of those squads reaching the playoffs.
 He set club records for career appearances and assists, and in 1997 earned a spot in the MLS All-Star Game and also helped Colorado reach the MLS Cup Final.
 Henderson achieved a career-high with 11 goals and again made the All- Star Game to begin his second stint for the Rapids in 2002.
 From 1999-2000 he played in Kansas City, helping the Wizards win the 2000 MLS Cup.
 That season, he played in a career-high 38 games, scoring 10 goals and adding nine assists.

-He spent the 2001 season with the Miami Fusion before returning to Colorado.
+He spent the 2001 season with the Miami Fusion, where he was the club’s Humanitarian of the Year, before returning to Colorado.
 He was traded during the 2005 season to Columbus and completed his career with New York in 2006.
 Henderson played two seasons at UCLA, helping the Bruins win an NCAA championship and earning All-America honors in 1990.
 He connected on penalty kicks during tiebreaker wins in both the semifinal and final.
 Earlier that year, Henderson began senior international play prior to the 1990 World Cup.
 At age 19, he was the youngest member of the United States roster.
 He was also a member of the 1992 U.S. Olympic Team and an alternate on the 1994 and 1998 World Cup squads.
 He set a team record with five assists in 1993 and has 10 career assists.
 Henderson was just the second player to have competed for the U.S. National Team on every level (U-16, U-20, Olympics, Youth World Cup, World Cup).

 In 2004, the Chris Henderson Foundation was launched, giving grants to fight Leukemia and to underprivileged children.
 He was named the 2004 MLS W.O.R.K.S.
-Humanitarian of the Year and his club’s Humanitarian of the Year for both Colorado and New York.
+Humanitarian of the Year and his club’s Humanitarian of the Year at Colorado, Miami and New York.